 10. M61 Vulcan 20 mm Cannon

 The M61 is the United States’ primary armament for fixed-wing aviation.
-After entering service in 1959, the gun saw extensive use in Vietnam by all branches fighting in the skies.
+After entering service in 1959, the gun saw extensive use in Vietnam by all branches of the military fighting in the skies.
 The gun was credited with shooting down 39 MiGs during the war.
-After over 50 years of service, the M61 is still found on American fighters and in the Navy’s Phalanx CIWS.
+After over 50 years of service, the M61 is still in use on American fighters and aboard the Navy’s Phalanx CIWS.